CalvinTan68/Akkaunt-Ing/README.md

     ```
     composer install && npm install
     ```
-6. Migrate database tables with this command in your terminal
+6. You need to generate the APP_KEY with this command
     ```
+    php artisan key:generate
+    ```
+7. Then, migrate database tables with this command in your terminal
+    ```
     php artisan migrate:fresh
     ```
-7. Start the server with
+8. Start the server with
     ```
     php artisan serve
     ```